Atilis Gym in Bellmawr, New Jersey gets license revoked, owner says

-Ian Smith, one of the owners of Atilis Gym in Bellmawr, says his mercantile license was revoked 5-1 during the meeting before the mayor and Borough Council.
+Ian Smith, one of the owners of Atilis Gym in Bellmawr, says his mercantile license was revoked during the meeting before the mayor and Borough Council.
+Council voted 5-1 to revoke the license.

 Smith, 33 and co-owner Frank Trumbetti, 51, have repeatedly vowed to stay open despite orders from the governor to stay closed amid the COVID-19 pandemic.

-The owners have been previously arrested and earlier this month even broke into their own business after it was boarded up.
+The owners have been previously arrested and earlier this month even broke into their own business after it was boarded up by authorities.

 The gym opened its doors in May, starting a legal battle over whether Murphy's order for non-essential businesses to remain closed was constitutional.
 The owners have said they have taken steps to ensure social distancing, including taping off workout stations and operating at 20% of capacity and were also taking patrons' temperatures and requiring them to wear masks unless they were in the middle of lifting weights.